 On previous pilgrimages to Indonesia, we’ve explored the fascinating islands of Java, Sulawesi, Borneo, Lembongan, Sumatra, Lombok, and New Guinea, but our hearts remain hopelessly shackled to the culture of kindness found on the little patch of paradise known as Bali.

-We travel out to the GWK Cultural Park in Jimbaran to check out the progress of the iconic Garuda Wisnu Kencana Statue currently under construction.
+We travel out to the GWK Cultural Park in Jimbaran to check out the progress on the iconic Garuda Wisnu Kencana Statue currently under construction.
 On completion, this monumental monument of the Hindu God Wisnu riding a mythical Garuda bird will be 121 meters tall; making it 28 meters taller than the Statue of Liberty, and as tall as a 21 story building!

-Visiting the awesome blossoms at Bali Orchard Garden, we meet a lady named Kadeck, who teaches me how to prepare a lotus seed so I can try growing one at home.
+Visiting the awesome blossoms at Bali Orchard Garden, we meet a lady named Kadeck, who teaches us how to prepare a lotus seed so I can try growing one at home.
 Without the aid of a dialogue coach, I say ‘thank you Kadock’, which results in a rather disturbed scowl crumpling her brow.
-She looks at me as if I’ve just asked her if I could fart in her purse, and stomping her foot says ‘No Kadock; Kadock frog!’
+She looks at me as if I’ve just asked her if I could fart in her purse, and stomping her foot says: ‘No Kadock; Kadock frog!’

 Trying to stifle her merriment, Christine needlessly reminds me of another Arak incident years ago, when I ended up hanging upside down like a bat in the branches of a Jambu tree, howling at a full moon while bedecked in nothing more than my undies and a goofy grin.
-Tonight, after taking all my gear for an evening swim, I am giving considerable consideration to a new choice of beverage!
+Tonight, after taking all my gear for an evening swim, I’m giving considerable consideration to a new choice of beverage!

-As I ring out my soaking wet clothes, snickers and snorts are audible behind me, courtesy Christine and Molly.
+As I ring out my soaking wet clothes, snickers and snorts are audible behind me, courtesy of Christine and Molly.
 The three of us finally make it to the restaurant, and while chowing down on dinner with the barbarian gusto of famine survivors, the table’s candle container somehow catches fire.
 As a one man fire brigade, I naively try snuffing it out with a napkin, which not surprisingly also ignites.
-Then, adding injury to insult, I clumsily knock the candle over in the process spilling hot wax that blisters my hand and arm.
+Then, adding injury to insult, I clumsily knock the candle over in the process and spill hot wax that blisters my hand and arm.

-Figuring nothing else bad could happen, we return to our bungalow amid the lingering smell of burnt arm hair only to find that the air-con has conked out!
+Figuring nothing else bad could happen, we return to our bungalow, amid the lingering smell of burnt arm hair, only to find that the air-con has conked out!
 Opening the door, a jumbo cockroach tumbles off the top, landing right on Christine’s head.
-Screeching with cosmic urgency she commences trying to dislodge the villain by flailing at her lovely long locks with such zeal I emphatically know our tenancy here is terminated!
+Screeching with cosmic urgency, she commences trying to dislodge the villain by flailing at her lovely long locks with such zeal I emphatically know our tenancy here is terminated!

 Tonight we meet our friends Brooks & Sue, and during dinner I’m thinking our group is a regular little United Nations; with ourselves being Canadian, travelling with a friend from Saudi Arabia, sitting in an Italian restaurant, in Indonesia, with American friends living in Singapore who we met in Vietnam.

-OK, perhaps this not the most romantic Valentine’s Day, but irrefutably it is one of the more memorable.
+OK, perhaps this not the most romantic Valentine’s Day, but irrefutably, it is one of the more memorable.
 The following is a Hasher’s somewhat salacious write-up about the run that made its way into a local paper: A huge gathering of fags, whores, sluts, tarts, and lesbians filled the big car park.
 The sounds of beating hearts echoed throughout the forest.
 The cross dressers were in heaven.
 Pretty boys in cute skirts raced through the gorgeous forest, crossed raging rivers, and climbed steep mountains and stairways in recognition of Valentine’s Day.

 Mount and Groan’s pretty frock got sopping wet so he or she wrapped it around his or her head to dry it off.
 Other explorers of their feminine side gently raised their skirts to avoid ripping them on the razor sharp forest flora, and muddy fingers were carefully placed at arm’s length to protect cross dressers from smudging their carefully applied lippie.